Guide to Asbestos Trust Fund Claims - (800) 291-0963

 🌾 Alabama Mesothelioma Cases

 Alabama has one of the highest mesothelioma burdens in the Southeast.
-Shipyards, steel mills, power plants, and paper mills relied heavily on asbestos, leaving thousands of workers and residents exposed before strict regulations took effect in the late 1970s.
+Shipyards, steel mills, power plants, and paper mills relied heavily on asbestos, leaving thousands of workers and residents exposed before strict regulations took effect.

 👥 Who Qualifies